-City View, Includes EXCLUSIVE up to 5-Day FREE mid-size car rental, Kids 17 & younger stay FREE
+City View, Includes buy one activity, get one activity FREE!
+Kids 17 & younger stay FREE

 Lush grounds, six spectacular pools, a beachfront lagoon, waterfalls and an array of shops and restaurants are all part of the "Village" experience at this expansive resort.

 O'ahu's spic-and-span public bus system - creatively named TheBus - covers most of the island and is easy to use, though timetables sometimes fall victim to laid-back 'Hawaiian Time'.
 You can circumnavigate the island in as little as four hours by catching the Circle Island bus service.
 There are numerous car-rental agencies at the airport and in Honolulu and Waikiki, while mopeds and bicycles can be rented in Waikiki.

 Practical information to assist you before and during your trip.

 Warning: Your browser is not optimized for this website.

 For an optimal experience, please use the latest version of one of the following browsers and/or verify your browser is not in Compatibility View mode.